mikebronner/laravel-caffeine/README.md

    // ],
    ```

+3. If you are running 5.5 or above, remove the providers entry from `config/app.php`.
-3. If you have previously registered the middleware, please remove the following
+4. If you have previously registered the middleware, please remove the following
    middleware from `app/Http/Kernel.php`:
    ```php
    // protected $middleware = [